 How confident are you about your teaching post-pandemic?

-So much has changed over the past year as we learned to teach online.
+So much has changed over the past two+ years teaching online.
 Now we're trying to get back to normal.

 ...Except there is no normal.

-Whether you're still teaching virtually or getting back into the classroom—or both(!)—you will likely incorporate a lot of the tools and platforms during the pandemic to your post-COVID classroom.
+Whether you're still teaching virtually, face-to-face, or a combination—you will likely incorporate a lot of the tools and platforms during the pandemic to your post-COVID classroom.

 But HOW do you do this?
 How do you engage students online and virtually at the same time?
 How do you improve the experiences of your face-to-face (F2F) students?

-These are just two of the many questions answered during this virtual intensive training.
+These are just two of the many questions answered during this virtual intensive training program.

-This brand new workshop by Dr. Norman Eng, called Transitioning to a Post-COVID Classroom: A Step-by-Step Plan for Teaching Online, In-Person, and Anywhere In-Between, is designed to help college instructors and secondary school teachers plan and teach confidently and effectively during a time when students are just coming back to the classroom, OR continuing to learn online, OR learning in hybrid formats.
+This workshop by Dr. Norman Eng, called Transitioning to a Post-COVID Classroom: A Step-by-Step Plan for Teaching Online, In-Person, and Anywhere In-Between, is designed to help college instructors and secondary school teachers plan and teach confidently and effectively during a time when students are back to the classroom, OR continuing to learn online, OR learning in hybrid formats.

 Find out more details below.